 \subsection{Multiscale InversionNet}

-The kinematic of seismic wave propagation is complex, which make the inversion of the full-waveform inversion a complicated problem.
-The multiscale methodology is able to break the complex inversion into a series of simply inversion procedures.
-Such methodology has been applied in the physics-based full-waveform inversion to mitigate the local minimal problem by proceeding the seismic data from low to high frequency.
+The kinematics of seismic wave propagation is complex, which makes full-waveform inversion a complicated problem.
+The multiscale methodology is able to break the complex inversion into a series of simpler inversion procedures.
+Such methodology has been applied in physics-based full-waveform inversion to mitigate the local minimum problem by proceeding the seismic data from low to high frequency.
 In this section, we will study how to apply such a multiscale idea in the data-driven full-waveform inversion.

-Built on our previous work of InversionNet~\cite{Wu-2019-InversionNet}, our Multiscale InversionNet consists two modules: a low-resolution InversionNet and a high-resolution InversionNet.
-Particularly, the low-resolution InversionNet is used to invert the low-frequency components of the velocity maps, and the high-resolution InversionNet is applied to reconstruct the high-frequency components of the velocity maps.
+Built on our previous work of InversionNet~\cite{Wu-2019-InversionNet}, our Multiscale InversionNet consists two modules: a Low-resolution InversionNet and a High-resolution InversionNet.
+Particularly, the Low-resolution InversionNet is used to invert the low-frequency components of the velocity models, and the High-resolution InversionNet is applied to reconstruct the high-frequency components of the velocity models.